daisvke/Arachnida/README.md

                         Enable case-insensitive mode
   -r, --recursive       Enable recursive search mode -l RECURSE_DEPTH, --recurse-depth RECURSE_DEPTH
                         indicates the maximum depth level of the recursive download.
-If not indicated, it will be 5.
+If not indicated, it will be 5. (-r/--recursive has to be activated).
   -k KO_LIMIT, --ko-limit KO_LIMIT
                         Number of already visited/bad links that are allowed before we terminate the search.
 This is to ensure that we don't get stuck into a loop.
   -v, --verbose         Enable verbose mode.
+  -S, --sleep           Enable sleep between HTTP requests to mimic a human-like behavior -t MAX_SLEEP, --max-sleep MAX_SLEEP
+                        Maximum duration of the random sleeps between HTTP requests.
+If not indicated, it will be 3. (-s/--search-string has to be activated).
 ```

 ## Spider (images, strings in image tags and filenames)